Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it refers to looking sad or dejected.
-The phrase doesn't literally describe someone’s mouth but uses it figuratively to suggest a downcast, defeated expression or attitude.
+The idiom doesn't literally describe someone’s mouth but uses it figuratively to suggest a downcast, defeated expression or attitude.

 Origin: